JimmyJHickey/jimmyjhickey.com/_posts/2019-09-03-ST701-Probability-Homework.md

 # 1.23
 **Two people each toss a fair coin $n$ times.
 Find the probability that they will toss the same number of heads.
 (Answer: $(\frac{ 1 }{ 4 })^n \cdot {2n \choose n}$ )**

 Notice that the process of flipping a coin is a binomial distribution with $n$ trials and a probability of success $1/2$.
-To find the number of times the two people match we can multiply their CDFs together:
+Notice that the outcome of each person is indepent of the other.
+Since we are looking for when they flip the same number of heads we are essentially looking for $P(X=k) \land P(Y=k)$ (where $X$ and $Y$ represent the outcomes of the first and second person respectively).
+Since these events are independent, we can multiply their CDFs together.

 $$
 	\begin{align}